lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

 *Only Supported on Windows Operating Systems*

-1. Place `D2SpaceModifier.exe` (the one with the SPACE icon) in your StartUp folder, "%APPDATA%\Microsoft\Windows\Start Menu\Programs\Startup".
-You can use the .ahk instead if you have [AutoHotKey](https://autohotkey.com/) installed.
+1. Place `D2SpaceModifier.exe` (the one with the SPACE icon) inside of the "%APPDATA%\Microsoft\Windows\Start Menu\Programs\Startup" folder.
+You can use the `.ahk` instead if you have [AutoHotKey](https://autohotkey.com/) installed.

 *Note: The compiled `.exe` is only included in releases.
-If you don't see the executable, then you have downloaded the lastest unreleased version and have to use the `.ahk` script instead (or compile an `.exe` yourself).*
+If you don't see the executable, then you have downloaded the lastest but unreleased version and must use the `.ahk` script instead (or compile an `.exe` yourself).*

 2. Place the `autoexec.cfg` inside of "Steam\steamapps\common\dota 2 beta\game\dota\cfg" and overwrite if necessary.